These lore snippets cover the world of Heartsworn Abyss. Consider them teasers for curious readers!

 miyogawa

-Once known for its fresh fish and rustic ink paintings, this island’s fortunes changed overnight when a new element, viridia, was discovered deep under its shore.
+Once known for fresh fish and rustic ink paintings, this island’s fortunes changed overnight when a new element, viridia, was discovered deep under its shore.
 This "wonder alloy" was harder than steel, yet light as a cloud‘s wisp.
 Its novel, metallurgical properties rendered it a marvelous fit for diverse applications ranging from agriculture to even pharmaceutics.

-Fearing the onslaught of a “gold rush,” the Miyogawan government imposed strict controls on viridia’s procurement.
+Fearing the onslaught of a modern “gold rush,” the Miyogawan government imposed strict controls on viridia’s procurement.
 The rights to mine, refine, and distribute viridia were allocated to disparate companies, ensuring that none could hold a monopoly on this precious metal.

 Sensing untapped potential, Zeronim—a foreign company—invested billions into Miyogawa for the exclusive rights to extract viridia.
 Though ambitious, the gambit was a smashing success: their investment paid off in just two years.
 With this windfall, Zeronim could have simply coasted on their laurels… but ambition rarely waits when profits are soaring.
 Expansion was their next objective.